carbon-language/carbon-lang/llvm/docs/MIRLangRef.rst

 ---------

 Registers are one of the key primitives in the machine instructions serialization language.
-They are primarly used in the :ref:`register machine operands <register-operands>`, but they can also be used in a number of other places, like the :ref:`basic block's live in list <bb-liveins>`.
+They are primarily used in the :ref:`register machine operands <register-operands>`, but they can also be used in a number of other places, like the :ref:`basic block's live in list <bb-liveins>`.